Encyclopedia of Crystallographic Prototypes

 ./PICS/triclinic_conv icon

 Triclinic is the most general crystal system.
 All other crystal systems can be considered special cases of the triclinic.
-The primitive vectors are also completely general: their lengths ($a$, $b$, $c$) and angles ($\alpha$, $\beta$, $\gamma$) may have arbitrary values.
+The primitive vectors are also completely general: their lengths ($a$, $b$, $c$) and angles ($\alpha$, $\beta$, $\gamma$) may have arbitrary values, so long as the lengths are positive and the vectors do not form a plane ($\alpha = \beta = \gamma = 120^\circ$).
 The triclinic system has one Bravais lattice, which is also the conventional lattice for this system.

 Lattice 1: Triclinic